 For example, let’s say you have a reoccurring nightmare of falling off a cliff.
 We want to unlock the reasons and symbolism of the dream.
 The nightmare symbolizes a past traumatic event that “makes you feel” like you are falling.
 Now, we know the subconscious is trying to communicate this message, and it’s time to deal with the incident.

 Memories are often anchors holding us hostage to the past.
 Memories can color the value of life and relationships.
-They can be tools for positive change, or they can keep us prisoner.
+They can be tools for positive change, or they can keep us prisoners.
 If we recognize their power, we can use them to improve our lives.

 Tools For Subconscious Mind Reprogramming

 We can spend much of our precious time in places other than the present moment.
-Don’t let memories hold you hostage.
+Don’t let memories hold you, hostage.
 Here are the steps: